Con-Census/Census/README.md

 # Recommendation, Conclusion, and Next Step

 ## Recommendation
-- The
-- The RandomForestClassifer can be used for our prediction
+- The New York and California have the highest support_level.
+A seperated studies are recommended
+- Climate change should be our national top concern, and higher amount of funding should be allocated.
+- The KNN is our best model in our training, so we used it in our test.
+The model achived 90% accuracy

 ## Conclusion
 - The initial data indicated that the New York and California have highest risk in the United States and studies found to back the findings.
-- The South region has most diversed cost versus pop_density The South region has as the author Cindy Ermus wrote in her book,"The Gulf South, and the Gulf Coast in particular, is bound together by much more than geography or the shared experience of risk and vulnerability to wind, water, erosion, and biological exchanges,” she writes.
+- The South region has most diversed cost versus pop_density
+- The South region has, as the author Cindy Ermus wrote in her book,"The Gulf South, and the Gulf Coast in particular, is bound together by much more than geography or the shared experience of risk and vulnerability to wind, water, erosion, and biological exchanges,” she writes.
 “More fundamentally, the environment has helped define the region’s identity and largely determined its history, its social fabric, and its economy.”
 We can assumed, based on this graph that south region has significant high risk compare to other regions

 ## Next Step
 - Expand the scope of the data